Xi'An China

 * This is one of China’s most popular tourist destinations.

-The place is the most famous for its Terracotta Warriors, which have become an international symbol of China’s history.
+The place is most famous for its Terracotta Warriors, which have become an international symbol of China’s history.

 *The cuisine cannot be missed.